dansand/Python/part1/functions.md

 The function definition opens with the word `def`, which is followed by the name of the function and a parenthesized list of parameter names.
 The [body](reference.html#function-body) of the function - the statements that are executed when it runs - is indented below the definition line.

+Let's try running our function.Calling our own function is no different from calling any other function:

+fibonacci(20)

 Let's try writing another function `fahr_to_kelvin` that converts temperatures from Fahrenheit to Kelvin: